yahya14/StringWriter_Gecko/README.md

 </p>

-StringWriter is a modified program that allows to patch strings in the raw Wii U memory.
-This is a project that was created with an educational purpose in mind ~~and for helping a friend~~, despite knowing that there are limitations to how raw data can be displayed as a string.
-But it stays well accurate once you know how to use it.
+StringWriter is a program that allows to patch strings in the raw Wii U memory.
+This is a project that was created with an educational purpose in mind ~~and for helping a friend~~.

 ###Information

-Reading the memory with this program displays the raw data in three forms simultaneously; _ASCII_, _byte_, and _unicode_ in their own text boxes.
-You could easily edit your ascii or unicode text and convert them to byte for easy conversion and injection.
+This program can read the Wii U memory in 3 forms; _ASCII_, _Byte_, and _Unicode_.
+You could easily edit your _ASCII_ or _Unicode_ text and convert them to byte for easy conversion and injection.

-However if you're editing certain areas with bytes below \1F, **DO NOT** convert ascii or unicode to byte, or else it will \00 them out in the byte text box after the conversion.
+Bytes between **\00 - \1F** are automatically nulled when converting from _Byte_ to _ASCII_/_Unicode_, since it's nature can't be easily handled.
+Thus handle this with care, converting _ASCII_/_Unicode_ to _Byte_ **with null bytes (¶)** will convert some of the data to /00s, and accuracy is lost.
 Possible lost bytes before the conversion can be visible on text with the pilcrow sign (¶).

-This is why strings are **not** always reliable for injecting, because of the some unreadable control chars that are near impossible to convert to byte before injection.Therefore, it's better for reading data _with your eyes_ if the pilcrow is visible in your text.
-Although the displayed byte in its own text box is extremely accurate and recommended to basing all edits from there.
+Pressing the **Apply** button will inject only the _Byte_ data.
+To inject _ASCII_/_Unicode_, convert them to _Byte_ first.
+Also, injecting the data only injects the length of the bytes in the textbox, so the **Byte Length:** does not apply for injecting, but only for reading.

-It's also recommended to keep in mind that the read byte length and the current byte length that should be matched before injecting data .
-However if you're experienced enough and you don't feel the need to, that should be fine.
+When reading and then modifying the data, it's recommended to match the **Current byte length** and the **Read byte length** before injecting the data.
+Without proper care, you will shift the data and inject it improperly.

 ###Requirements